 The FJE will lead a project to commission a paper on workplace law centers.
 In the tradition of the landmark 2006 report written by Janice Fine, on Worker Centers: Organizing Communities at the Edge of the Dream, this project will provide a survey the existing landscape and significance of community legal groups dedicated to labor issues.
 The Ford Foundation has also sponsored an upcoming report by Nik Theodore on worker organizing in the south to be released later this year.
 This work explore economic/workforce challenges prevalent in the south, how it functions as a testing ground for both structural exploitation, and an exciting center of innovative organizing strategies that use a broader, civil rights frame in partnership with labor.
 FJE and Grantmakers for Southern Progress will collaborate to promote this report through its networks.

 For many years, FJE has held a yearly policy briefing to engage its members on specific policy issues that affect middle and low-income workers.
 In a fundamentally shifting political and power map, this year’s policy briefing, held on May 18th and 19th updated members with our current understanding of the major forces and players that impact worker justice.
 FJE members engaged in strategic conversations about the decline of organized labor, economic discrimination based on migration status and gender, the future of work, emerging state and local policy and advocacy campaigns, and how to leverage and build power through movement building, cross-issue collaborations, litigation strategies, and community organizing.
-Access the agenda and speaker bios here.
+Read the event recap, and access the agenda and speaker bios here.